Have you heard the buzzing sound of mosquitoes lately?

 There are over 150 species of mosquitoes in the United States, but only a few pose pest or health problems, like the Aedes and the Anopheles mosquito.

 Mosquitoes start to become a problem as temperatures begin to rise in spring.
 The mosquito season lasts from April to September each year, although in some warmer states, like Florida and Georgia, the season can be a lot longer.
+It is recommended to have your home treated by mosquito control professionals early on in the season to prevent major problems.

 Mosquitoes are small flying insects found on all continents except for Antarctica.
 There are approximately 3,000 species worldwide.